Greenwood Furnace State Park

 Explore environmental education and interpretation for more information.

-Blacksmith Shop: This furnace-era building houses additional displays on the ironworks and serves as a base for many of the park’s educational programs.
+Blacksmith Shop and Education Center: This furnace-era building houses additional displays on the ironworks and serves as a base for many of the park’s educational programs.
 It is open weekends and holidays in the summer months.

 Access for People with Disabilities